kaiyou/docker-jinja/README.md

 Jinja configuration templates for Docker
 ========================================

+*Warning: this script is still an early version and should only be used for production with great care and much testing.
+For instance, exceptions are not handled yet and the container will crash in many cases.*

 This project is based on the awesome ``tiller`` principle and the amazing ``docker-gen`` by jwilder.
 It ships as a Docker containers that listens on the Docker socket for specific events then walk through a directory